 - Algerians may not be punctual in keeping appointments, and typical delays may be up to 15 minutes.

 U.S. citizens must obtain a visa from an Algerian Embassy or Consulate before traveling to Algeria.
 Per the U.S.-Algeria visa reciprocity agreement, multiple-entry, two-year visas are available.
 Visa applicants need: a U.S. passport valid for a minimum period of six months from the date of entry into Algeria, two completed application forms typed online (with original signatures on both documents), two passport pictures with a white background, and a copy of an airline itinerary.
 Also, travelers should stipulate the intended date of entry and planned duration of stay on their application.
 A letter of invitation from an Algerian business or government agency is usually required.
-For more details on visa type and visa requirements, visit the Algerian Embassy in Washington D.C.’s website.
+Visit the Algerian Embassy in Washington D.C.’s website for more details on visa type and requirements.
 Americans arriving without valid passports and the appropriate Algerian visa are not permitted to enter and can be subject to fines and immediate deportation at the traveler’s expense.

 The Algerian dinar (DZD or DA) is the currency of Algeria, and daily exchange rates are displayed in banks.
 Algeria has strict foreign exchange laws, and the dinar cannot be exported.
-ATMs and credit cards are confined to a limited number of hotels and other businesses in the larger cities.
+ATMs and credit cards are limited to hotels and businesses in larger cities.
 Most ATMs and stores/companies will only accept local bank cards, not international credit or debit cards.
 Travelers should check in advance if their hotel accepts international debit or credit cards.
-Only certain branches of a few banks (BNP Paribas, Société Générale and Credit Populaire d’Algérie) have ATMs that can service international credit or debit cards, and these do not always work.
+Only certain branches of a few banks (BNP Paribas, Société Générale, and Credit Populaire d’Algérie) have ATMs that can service international credit or debit cards, and these do not always work.
 Exchanging currency outside banks is technically illegal, and travelers should not change money on the streets or with individuals at the airport.

 Visitors to Algeria can either utilize international services from their U.S. cellphone service providers (e.g., Verizon and AT&T) or buy an Algerian SIM card upon arrival at the airport in Algiers by providing a copy of their passport.
 Internet and email penetration and utilization within government ministries are limited.

-Several international airlines serve Algeria, though there are no direct flights between Algeria and the United States.
-Air Algérie and Tassili Airlines provide domestic flight services.
-Houari Boumediene Airport, typically shortened to ALG, is located about ten miles east of Algiers’ center.
-It is a short 20- to 30-minute ride by taxi from the airport to the city center.
+Several international airlines serve Algeria, though there are no direct flights between Algeria and the United States, and Air Algérie and Tassili Airlines provide domestic flight services.
+Houari Boumediene Airport, typically shortened to ALG, is located about ten miles east of Algiers’ center and is a short 20- to 30-minute taxi from the airport to the city center.
 Taxis are located outside the lower level of the airport.

 There is no shortage of taxis in Algeria, especially in major cities; travelers can either take a cab on the spot or call a taxi company.
 Several transportation services apps can be downloaded for free and used on mobile phones.
-Simply insert your trip details, and a vehicle with a driver will be assigned to you.
-You will be asked to pay at the end of the trip.
+You will be asked to pay in cash at the end of the trip.

 There is a train between the major northern cities that is more enjoyable and comfortable than a bus.
-There are two high-speed train routes in operation between Algiers, Oran, Annaba, and Constantine.
-Services in the capital converge at two main stations, the Gare de l’Agha and Gare Centrale, where tickets can be purchased.
+There are two high-speed train routes between Algiers, Oran, Annaba, and Constantine.
+Services in the capital converge at two main stations, the Gare de l’Agha and Gare Centrale.